Shoo (singer): 2020–present: Solo career

 On February 28, 2025, Shoo announced her new entrepreneurial journey with the launch of her Cicagen jelly brand.
 The brand focuses on organic products using Centella Asiatica, an herb.

 Personal life

 Shoo married basketball player, Im Hyo-sung on 11 April 2010, at the Seoul Renaissance Hotel.
 Shoo was pregnant at the time.
 In June 2010, the couple welcomed their first son, Im Yoo.
 In April 2013, Shoo gave birth to twin daughters.

 In December 2018, Shoo was prosecuted for gambling in several countries, after being sued for not paying back borrowed gambling money.

 Business ventures

 In 2025, Shoo launched Cicagen, a jelly brand that focuses on health-oriented, organic products made from Centella Asiatica.
 As the CEO, Shoo is deeply involved in the entire process, from farming to production.
-The brand's first product, Cica Jelly 1000, uses pure Centella extract and aims to provide a delicious, accessible way to enjoy its health benefits.
+The brand's first product, Cica Jelly 1000, uses pure Centella extract and aims to provide an accessible way to enjoy its health benefits.
 Shoo's commitment to quality and natural ingredients reflects her personal journey toward health and wellness.